MrSkeleker/RoboFriends/README.md

 # RoboFriends

-A small demo application that is developed using React and Redux, which is developed in multiple iterations tagged as follows:
+A small demo application that is developed using React and Redux, over multiple iterations tagged as follows:

   v1.0 - The initial React App